audition INformation

 Synopsis

-In this hilarious Christmas classic written by Barbara Robinson, a couple struggling to put on a church Christmas pageant is faced with casting the Herdman kids – probably the most inventively awful kids in history.
+In this hilarious Christmas classic, a couple struggling to put on a church Christmas pageant is faced with casting the Herdman kids – probably the most inventively awful kids in history.
 You won't believe the mayhem – and the fun – when the Herdmans collide head-on with the story of Christmas!
-This delightful show is adapted from the bestselling Young Adult book and has become a holiday staple for groups across the United States.
-The crowd-pleasing comedy features plenty of great roles for children and adults, a few favorite Christmas Carols, and lots of laughs.

 Synopsis